TACC-Cloud/tapis-cli/docs/getting-started/initializing.rst

     $ tapis auth init

-    Use of Tapis requires acceptance of the TACC Acceptable Use Policy, which can be found at https://portal.tacc.utexas.edu/tacc-usage-policy
+    Use of Tapis requires acceptance of the TACC Acceptable Use Policy which can be found at https://portal.tacc.utexas.edu/tacc-usage-policy

     Do you agree to abide by the AUP? (type 'y' or 'n' then Return) y

+    Use of Tapis requires acceptance of the Tapis Project Code of Conduct which can be found at https://tapis-project.org/code-conduct

+    Do you agree to abide by this CoC? (type 'y' or 'n' then Return) y

     To improve our ability to support Tapis and the Tapis CLI, we would like to collect your IP addrress, operating system and Python version.
 No personally- identifiable information will be collected.
 This data will only be shared in aggregate form with funders and Tapis platform stakeholders.

     Do you consent to this reporting?
-[Y/n]: y
+[Y/n]: Y

     Available Tenants
     =================